 St Michael & All Angels Church, Bedford Park, which has organised the Bedford Park Festival since it began in 1967, is itself a charity.
 It is a beautiful and welcoming church at the heart of the community in Chiswick, close to Turnham Green station.
 It was built by the architect Norman Shaw 140 years ago as a focal point of the Bedford Park estate, for the worship of Almighty God and to serve the needs of the community.

 Our mission is to share the experience of the love of God in Jesus Christ with all people through worship, education and service.
 The annual Bedford Park Festival is a central part of St Michael's work in the community, together with the Chiswick Book Festival in September.

 Our services are open to the public every day under COVID-19 restrictions.
 You can join our 11am service evry Sunday here on our Facebook page - you do not have to have or join Facebook to watch them!

 Registered Charity No. 1004354

 The Upper Room is a local charity based in W12 and working with the homeless, with economic migrants and with ex-offenders.
 It aims to give them the self confidence and support they need to become economically independent.

-At the heart of the Upper Room is its meal service which provides nutritious evening meals five days a week.
-Free toiletries, bedding and clothing are also offered when available.
-Additionally help is on hand for onward referrals for health, housing and benefits advice.
+At the heart of the Upper Room - in normal circumstances - is its meal service which provides nutritious evening meals five days a week.
+Free toiletries, bedding and clothing are offered when available and help is on hand for onward referrals for health, housing and benefits advice.